AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/custom-error-page.md

   * The HTTP response code 500
   * The exception stack trace

 By [customizing the pages shown by the error handler](#how-to-customize-pages-shown-by-the-error-handler) a `500.jsp` script can be created.
-However, it is only used if `HttpServletResponse.sendError(500)` is executed explicitly; i.e. from an exception catcher.
+However, it is only used if `HttpServletResponse.sendError(500)` is executed explicitly; that is, from an exception catcher.

 Otherwise, the response code is set to 500, but the `500.jsp` script is not executed.